 Second-hand dealer register

-Do you trade in second-hand or unregulated goods?
-In the Netherlands, traders in second-hand or unregulated goods must report to the municipality, and are legally obliged to keep a second-hand dealer register (opkopersregister, in Dutch).
-This also applies when you operate your business online.
+Do you trade in second-hand or unregulated goods that are at risk for theft in the Netherlands?
+You must report to your municipality.
+And you must register the purchase and sale of your goods in a second-hand dealer register.
+This also applies if you run your business online.

-The duty to report and the registration requirement for buyers/traders reduce the chances of you being guilty of receiving stolen goods.
-For criminals it makes it harder to sell stolen items.
+These requirements are intended to make it harder for criminals to sell stolen items.
+And it reduces the chances you sell or buy stolen goods.
 If you do not meet the reporting and registration obligation, you may be fined.
 Selling stolen goods is a punishable offence.

 Report to the local authorities

 As a trader in second-hand goods, you must report to the municipal authorities.
-In many municipalities you can register as a second-hand dealer through the Dutch-language digital second-hand dealer counter (Digitaal Opkopers Loket, DOL).
+You can register for the Dutch-language digital second-hand dealer counter (Digitaal Opkopers Loket, DOL) through your municipality.

 Keep track of second-hand items